Alexandru Philippide: Later life and death

 Philippide suffered an attack of paralysis in early 1926 and developed atherosclerosis in 1931.
-Although he reached the mandatory retirement age in 1929, he received three successive exemptions that allowed him to remain on the faculty; as recalled by his university colleague Traian Bratu, he continued to teach, braving both his disease and the hostility of those who resented his theories.
+Although he reached the mandatory retirement age in 1929, he received three successive exemptions that allowed him to remain on the faculty; as recalled by his university colleague Bratu, he continued to teach, braving both his disease and the hostility of those who resented his theories.
 He was instead said to have been much loved by his students.
-He would not grade them on their attendance, being unusually lenient in his examinations; he was especially indulgent toward female students, but mainly because he viewed them as unscholarly ("I know that I can't ask very much of you").
-At the time, his philological approach to literary history had been taken up by Pascu, who put out a number of textbooks, popularizing the Philippidian tenets.
+He would not grade them on their attendance, being unusually lenient in his examinations; he was now especially indulgent toward female students, but mainly because he viewed them as unscholarly ("I know that I can't ask very much of you").

+At the time, Philippide's approach to literary history had been taken up by Pascu, who put out a number of textbooks, popularizing the Philippidian tenets.
+The two got along well, and Pascu was one of the who could still visit his doyen in his private residence.
+Philippide's students in those final months included a future journalist and literary historian, George Ivașcu, who reminisced in 1966:

+[Philippide's course] was so rigorous that it was simply dictated to us, chapters and paragraphs and all [...].
+But as soon as the text of a paragraph was thus transcribed, a veritable show of intellect began unfolding: the professor himself would comment on the issue presented by that rigid text, would highlight the various aspects, including controversies of interpretation, would hold passionate polemics with various authors, even those who had died [...].
+The personality of our professor, with his vast encyclopedic culture, seemingly waiting for a chance to explode into a deluge of passion, was thus revealed to us with each new lesson, all of them in some way captivating [and] unusual.